OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### TablePlus

 [TablePlus](https://tableplus.io/ "TablePlus") is a tool for Windows and macOS to inspect database files, like Sqlite and others.
-This can be very useful during iOS engagements when dumping the database files from the iOS device and analysing the content of them with a GUI tool.
+This can be very useful during iOS engagements when dumping the database files from the iOS device and analyzing the content of them with a GUI tool.

 ### Basic Testing Operations